 On this particular day I had come home to find Phoebe, said puppy, crying in her crate.
 Hilary was nowhere to be seen.
 As much as I didn’t want to be responsible for this creature, I couldn’t bear for it to be crying alone in her bed, so I took her for a walk, pissed off, gritting my teeth all the way.

 Months later I’m in the dentist’s office with a brutal tooth ache but more importantly, I have this chipped tooth I can no longer bear to look at.
-Hilary had suffered the same fate about a year earlier when the head of a friend’s dog had abruptly snapped his head up and caught her under the chin, chipping her front tooth.
+Hilary had suffered the same fate about a year earlier when a friend’s dog had abruptly snapped his head up and caught her under the chin, chipping her front tooth.
 She went through her Instagram account and found one of her followers who’s dad was a dentist and immediately went there, explaining how she’d found him.
 She left with her beautiful smile restored, happily flashing her new grin.
 And now I was sitting in the same dentist’s office sobbing, as I explained how I’d come to find him; through my daughter, but unlike her, I can’t go home to show her my beautiful smile because she’s gone.
 I had just returned from our home town where I had tended to every detail of her celebration of life; the music, the scriptures, the pictures, the flowers….everything.
 I was left with a throbbing pain in my mouth that was only surpassed by the ache in my heart.

 The dentist’s demeanor softens and with each word, he dismantles my fear of dentists and I’m learning to surrender and trust the process.
 I’m sensing Hilary hovering over the scene, encouraging me to relax and warning the dentist to go easy on her mama.
 He does a quick appraisal of the cause of my toothache and with a gentle hand on my shoulder announces,